Home arrow Projects arrow managelogs arrow Installing managelogs

 • Ensure the rpm-build package is installed on your system

-• Download the source RPM package from the Sourceforge download area (this is the file with the '.src.rpm' suffix),
+• Download the source RPM package from Github (choose the file with the '.src.rpm' suffix),

 • cd to the directory where you downloaded the file and run :